Kepnang2/alx-low_level_programming/0x02-functions_nested_loops/README.md

 I sometimes suffer from insomnia.
 And when I can't fall asleep, I play what I call the alphabet game.\\
 #Task 2
 10 x alphabet
+#Task 3
+Write a function that checks for lowercase character.